stuin/BefungeInterpreter/README.md

 * Some pretty huge code refactoring is needed.
 Serves me right for not properly planning out the structure before I started programming this, but there is currently very high coupling between classes, and fairly low cohesion, so added any new features is becoming an increasing challenge.
 * Foreground and background threads.
 * Toggle whether to restrict playing field to 80x25 torus.
-* Persistent reset button (to reset when partway through a run)
+* ---Persistent reset button (to reset when partway through a run)---
 * customizable syntax highlighting colours, ability to turn syntax highlighting off.
-* Allow input of longer strings, taking only first character, then the next, etc.
+* ---Allow input of longer strings, taking only first character, then the next, etc.---
 * Help in the software (tooltips and/or whats this).

 ## Version History

+* Kagof Befunge-93 Interpreter v1.3.0 (WIP By Stuin)
+	- Fixed trailing spaces being included in file width
+	- Replaced speed number box with slider
+	- Combined start and debug mode
+	- Set up persistant input strings and replaced submit button with check box

 * Kagof Befunge-93 Interpreter v1.2.0
 	- debug mode - click characters in run mode to add breakpoint.